decentraland/old-documentation/_posts/sdk-reference/2018-01-04-scene-state.md

   };
 ```

-Unless intentionally set, each time the scene's state is updated, the `render()` function is called to render the scene using the new state.
+Each time the scene's state is updated, the `render()` function is called to render the scene using the new state.
+The only exception to this is if the [`shouldSceneUpdate()` function]({{ site.baseurl }}{% post_url /sdk-reference/2018-01-05-scriptable-scene %}) is set up to prevent.

-If the state holds multiple variables and your `setState` statement only affects one of them, it will leave all other variables untouched.
+If the state holds multiple variables and your `setState()` statement only affects one of them, it will leave all other variables untouched.

 It's important that each time you change the state you do it through the `setState` function, NEVER do it by directly setting a value.
 Otherwise this will cause problems with the lifecycle of the scene.